Starseed333/TriviaGame/README.md

 ### **Description**

 A Trivia Game web application with the implementation of JavaScript where the user is asked questions about classic vehicles.
 You begin the game by pressing the start button and you are then prompted with a question.
 You have 30 seconds to guess the correct answer.
-At the end of the game your Correct & Incorrect number of answers are displayed.
+At the end of the game your Correct & Incorrect guesses are displayed.
 You are also given the option to restart the game by clicking on the restart button.

 ### **JavasScript**